 What year was Airbnb founded?

-In March 2009, the official name became Airbnb, and the rental service expanded to houses and vacation rentals.
+That said, Airbnb got its official name in March 2009 when the rental service expanded to houses and vacation rentals.

 How many people use Airbnb yearly?

 In 2020 there were 193 million Airbnb bookings.
 The number would have been higher if there hadn’t been traveling restrictions due to coronavirus.